Semi-Quantum Money: Quantum Lightning with Bolt-to-Certificate Implies Public Semi-Quantum Money

 The money counterfeiting game $\counterfeit{\adv}{\$}{}$: \begin{enumerate} \item The bank generates a key pair $(pk, sk) \sample \keygen(\secparam)$ such that $pk$ is publicly known. \item The bank and the counterfeiter interact.
 The counterfeiter can ask the bank to run $\mint_{k}(\cdot)$ and $\verify_{k}(\cdot)$ polynomially many times, in any order the counterfeiter wishes.
 The counterfeiter is not bound to following his side of the protocols honestly.
 The counterfeiter can keep ancillary registers from earlier runs of these protocols and use them in later steps.
 Let $w$ be the number of successful verifications, $\ell$ the number of times that mint was called by the counterfeiter and $v$ the number of times that verify was called by the counterfeiter. \item The bank outputs $(w,\ell,v)$. \end{enumerate}

 The value of the game is 1 iff $w > \ell$.
 In this case we sometimes simply say that the counterfeiter wins. \end{definition}

-Note that the bank is no different to a user when participating in $\qverify$, since no secret information is used there -- so if $\qverify$ is secure with a bank, it is also secure with other users (i.e., any counterfeiting method that would work against a user would also work against the bank).
-That means that the security game means the scheme is secure even when a user participates instead of a bank.
+We state here again that this security definition is stronger than the one previously used --- this is further explained in \cref{rmk:stronger_security_definition}.

-Public semi-quantum money has two types of verifications: the first is a quantum verification algorithm we denote $\qverify$ that does not destroy the banknote and can be performed between any two entities with quantum computation and communication resources, and the second is a classical verification protocol we denote $\cverify$ that destroys the money and can only be performed with a bank. $\qverify$ allows money transfer between any two users, which could be performed without the aid of a bank. $\cverify$ can be thought of as depositing or spending the money with the bank -- a quantum user can destroy his banknote in a way that he can prove to the bank that the note was destroyed.
+Public semi-quantum money has two types of verifications: the first is a quantum verification algorithm we denote $\qverify$ that does not destroy the banknote and can be performed between any two entities with quantum computation and communication resources, and the second is a classical verification protocol we denote $\cverify$ that destroys the money and can only be performed with a bank. $\qverify$ allows money transfer between any two users, which could be performed without the aid of a bank. $\cverify$ can be thought of as depositing or spending the money with the bank --- a quantum user can destroy his banknote in a way that he can prove to the bank that the note was destroyed.
+In the counterfeiting game above, the counterfeiter can choose which type of verification to run each time.
+Note that if $\qverify$ is chosen, the bank must perform the verification; i.e., the adversary must give the banknote to the bank (and the bank does not return it afterwards).

+Note that the bank is no different to a user when participating in $\qverify$, since no secret information is used there --- so if $\qverify$ is secure with a bank, it is also secure with other users (i.e., any counterfeiting method that would work against a user would also work against the bank).
+Therefore the above definition of security ensures the scheme is secure even when considering transactions between users, even though the security game is defined with the bank.

-Note that if two users wish to transfer a banknote but do not share a quantum communication channel, they can do so via a bank: the giver would perform $\cverify$ with the bank, after which the bank will run $\mint$ with the receiver.
+Note that if two users wish to transfer a banknote but do not share a quantum communication channel, they can do so via a bank: the Payer would perform $\cverify$ with the bank, after which the bank will run $\mint$ with the Receiver (see \cref{fig:semi_quantum_transaction_bank}).